Walter Nowotny: Kommando Nowotny and death

 It remains unclear whether Nowotny was killed due to engine failure or whether he was shot down by United States Army Air Forces (USAAF) Captain Ernest C. Fiebelkorn (20th Fighter Group) and 1st Lieutenant Edward "Buddy" Haydon (357th Fighter Group) east of Hesepe.
 In recent years, United States military historians proposed that Nowotny's victor may have been P-51D pilot Lieutenant Richard W. Stevens of the 364th Fighter Group.
 Many witnesses observed Nowotny's Me 262 A-1a (Werknummer 110 400) "White 8" dive vertically out of the clouds and crash at Epe, 2.5 km east of Hesepe.
+The only remains of Nowotny that could be located were one severed hand and a piece of his Knights Cross with diamonds.

 Nowotny was given a state funeral in Vienna.
 The guard of honour was composed of his friend Karl Schnörrer, Oberst Gordon Gollob, Major Rudolf Schoenert, Hauptmann Heinz Strüning, Major Josef Fözö and Major Georg Christl.
 The eulogy was delivered by Generaloberst Otto Deßloch.
 Nowotny was buried at the Vienna Central Cemetery in a grave of honour sponsored by the city of Vienna.
 Following an initiative by the Austrian Green Party and debates in the Vienna Landtag, a resolution supported by Social Democrats and Greens was passed to remove the status of honour in 2003.
 Nowotny's grave remains a frequent target of both far-left vandalism and far-right memorial festivities.

 Following Nowotny's death, a stone memorial was built at the crash site in Epe which included remnants of his Me 262.
 The commemorating plaque on the memorial read: "Here on 8 November 1944, following 258 aerial victories, the recipient of the Knight's Cross with Oak Leaves, Swords and Diamonds, Major Walter Nowotny, fell for the people and the fatherland."
 In August 2017, following a lengthy debate in Bramsche, the plaque was replaced with a new text, addressing the issue of commemorating alleged war heroes, and commemorating the victims of war and resistance.